jaylagorio/Nightscout-on-Windows-Server/README.md

 node server.js
 ```

 The first time you start Nightscout it will take a little longer to be ready because the database needs to be initialized.
 When you see the `emitted clear_alarm to all clients` line try to connect to it using Internet Explorer by going to [http://localhost/](http://localhost/).
 If you see the Nightscout site and you're redirected to the Profile Editor your setup is complete.
-Terminate the Nightscout server to begin setting it up to run automatically on system boot.
+Terminate the Nightscout server using Ctrl+C to begin setting it up to run automatically on system boot.

 <a name="start-nightscout-on-boot"></a>

 ## Start Nightscout on Boot
-Like MongoDB, the Task Scheduler must be used to start Nightscout when the system boots.
-The process to do this is largely the same as with MongoDB but a delay must be added so that it starts shortly after MongoDB.
-If MongoDB isn't started first Nightscout won't be able to connect to the service and it will fail even if Mongo starts successfully afterwards.
+The Task Scheduler must be used to start Nightscout when the system boots.

-1. Open the Task Scheduler and click Create Basic Task (the MongoDB task is not pictured below)
+1. Open the Task Scheduler and click Create Basic Task:

    ![](screenshots/TaskScheduler.png)